prajwel/prajwel.github.io/_pages/about.md

 * Software development for monitoring, handling, processing and analysing UVIT health and science data.
 * Detecting and solving UVIT instrument problems as they arise.

+Presently, my significant efforts go toward creating a new UVIT data release; this will have science-ready data with a better combination of UVIT episodes and reliable astrometry.
+A new UVIT data pipeline is being developed towards this end.

 I am interested in open-source software and projects.
 Please visit my <a href="https://github.com/prajwel">Github profile</a> to see my interests and activity.
 Also, please see:
 * <a href="https://github.com/prajwel/curvit">Curvit</a>
 * <a href="https://github.com/prajwel/aafitrans">Aafitrans</a>